bunnylushington/elixir-digital-ocean-api/README.md

 `DIGITAL_OCEAN_CLIENT_ID` and `DIGITAL_OCEAN_API_KEY`.

 This library closely follows the DigialOcean API document.
-One convenience provided is the trnaslation of JSON return structures into Elixir records.
+One convenience provided is the translation of JSON return structures into Elixir records.
 So

     event_record = DigOc.event event_id